Asqatasun/Asqatasun/documentation/en/10_Install_doc/Asqatasun/Pre-requisites.md

 configuration, or Tomcat user configuration, or Firefox version requirement...), so please do care about it :)

+### Pre-defined values for MYSQL

+* Mysql root password: `mysqlRootPassword`
+* Mysql asqatasun password: `asqaP4sswd`

+### Don't like our script ?

-If you have a Tomcat or Mysql already installed, or if you don't feel comfortable with running a script as root, you can review the Manual way just below.
+If you have a Tomcat or Mysql already installed, or if you don't feel comfortable with running a script as root, you can review the manual way just below.

-## Next step
+## Next step (after automated way)

 Go to [Installation](Installation.md).